texfaq/texfaq.github.io/FAQ-pkfix.md

 in the file by outline fonts.

-The program `pkfix` (by Heiko Oberdiek) will do this patching, for files created by ''not too old versions'' of `dvips`: it finds the fonts to be replaced by examining the PostScript comments `dvips` has put in the file.
+The program `pkfix` (by Heiko Oberdiek) will do this patching, for files created by "not too old versions" of `dvips`: it finds the fonts to be replaced by examining the PostScript comments `dvips` has put in the file.
 For each font, `pkfix` puts appropriate TeX commands in a file,